 As she chatted, and I attempted to make intelligent noises, I realised there wasn’t much to mark her out as specifically feminine.
 Her skin looked to be smooth, though, with no sign of a beard.

 Sarah had said Jules was ‘special,’ and there was something strange in the way she’d said it, a hint of a smile playing on the corner of her lips.

 The waiter brought her coffee and I ordered a pint of lager.
 “Sarah said you work in healthcare,” I remarked.

-“Well, my path’s meandered a bit!
-I went into yoga and meditation classes, then counselling, now I’m a gender-assignment advisor.”
+“Well, my path’s meandered a bit.
+I went into yoga and meditation classes, then counselling, and now I’m a gender-assignment advisor!”
 She smiled, noticing my bewilderment.
 “I still work for the NHS, though.”
 She sipped some coffee, leaving a brown rim above her upper lip.